kwabenasapong/openpldoc/manual/source/mediamanager.rst

 -------------

-Clicking on *Presentations* in the :ref:`g-media-manager` will display the Presentations media item.
-The Presentations media item shows a list of imported presentations.
+Clicking on *Presentations* in the :ref:`g-media-manager` will display the presentations media item.
+The presentations media item shows a list of imported presentations.

 .. image:: pics/mediamanager_presentations.png